Banff in September: Weather, Fall Tips & Things to Do

 Where to Stay in Town of Banff

 Staying in the town of Banff itself provides convenient access to shops, restaurants, and amenities while being close to the stunning natural surroundings.
-You can find a variety of accommodations here, from budget-friendly hostels to upscale resorts.
+Within our list of the best hotels in the Town of Banff, you can find a variety of accommodations, from budget-friendly hotels to upscale resorts.

 As the temperatures cool, you may also want to look for a hotel in Banff with a private hot tub or better yet, cozy up next to a fire in one of these best Banff Cabins.